pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 ---
 ### Robots in Agriculture
 ---
-- Robots can support farmers by automating repetitve routine-tasks, improving efficiency through their accuracy and speed.
+- Robots can support farmers by automating repetitive routine-tasks, improving efficiency through their accuracy and speed.

 - Robot tasks in agriculture include:
 	* Harvesting and picking